-The German wine road through the Rhineland Palatinate is the country’s oldest scenic drive.
-It starts in the town of Bockenheim in the southwest of Germany, then runs along 50 miles of wine country.
-This is Germany’s second largest wine growing region and reaches all the way to the French border.
+The German wine road runs through the Rhineland Palatinate is the country’s oldest scenic drive.
+It starts in the town of Bockenheim in southwest Germany, then continues along 50 miles of gorgeous wine country all the way to the French border.

 History of the German Wine Road

 The Palatinate wine region is blessed with a mild, Mediterranean climate.
 Thanks to its abundance of sunny days, exotic fruits like figs, lemons, and kiwis are cultivated here – a rarity for Germany.
 In spring, the Palatinate countryside is ablaze with the pink and white colors of thousands of blossoming almond trees.

 A drive along the German wine road is also a trip back in time.
 Alongside medieval castles, half timbered houses and century old abbeys, you'll find traces of even earlier epochs.
 Vines have been imported to the Palatinate since Roman times, and ruins of Roman wine cellars and old taverns are vivid reminders of that legacy.

 Towns and Villages on the German Wine Road

 One of the most charming parts of the German wine road are the quaint old villages you will pass on your drive.
 Take your time to explore their historic market squares, old world restaurants and narrow cobble stone streets.
 Soak up some local flavor at open-air farmer’s markets and wine festivals, which are celebrated throughout late spring, summer and fall.

 - Bad Dürkheim – This spa town is home to the world's biggest wine barrel, which can hold 44 million gallons of wine, but now houses a multi-level wine restaurant.
 In September, the town hosts the largest wine festival in the world, the Wurstmarkt.